gunjeeta/Indore-Safar/README.md

 Step 1 : Download nodejs and mongodb and set the path.

-Step 2 : Open folder and Initaite npm
+Step 2 : Open folder and Initiate npm

 Step 3 : Download required dependencies